Westerface/software-design-vu/docs/assignment2.md

 public static JFrame mainFrame = new JFrame(Globals.APPLICATION_NAME);
 ```

 Static variables help us getting the currentState of the application as well as the name of the application.
 Here we also have an instance of the snippetHelper that will provide the snippet manipulations as well as the `settingParser` that will provide the settings.
-During the usage of the application this variables will change and we do not need to worry about is since thy are static and every time we need them we will get their current situation.
+During the usage of the application, these variables will change and we do not need to worry about is since they are static and every time we need them, we will get their current situation.

 `public static void setFrame(JPanel panel)`\
 Used to set the frame depending on the current state of the application.

 `public static ArrayList<String> getAllCategories()`\
-We use it in couple of places.
+We use it in a couple of places.
 This reduces the code length.

 `public static ArrayList<String> getAllProgramingLanguages()`\
 Used to get all of the supported programming language.